Eigenstate/dabble/README.md

 *"I want a much larger area of membrane around the protein"*

 You can specify the buffer distance around the protein that must consist of lipids.
 The default is 20.0 A, which errs on the small side.

     --membrane-buffer-dist 30.0

-Alternatively, you could specify the desired XY dimension of the final system:
+Alternatively, you could specify the desired X and/or Y dimension of the final system:

-    --absolute-xy 20.0
+    --absolute-x 20.0

-Or you can specify the entire size of the system:

-    --absolute-dim 20.0,30.0
+    --absolute-y 25.0

+*"I want a square system, but my lipid is a rectangle"*

+Dabble now treats the X and Y dimensions of the protein separately.
+This results in large decreases in the number of atoms in the dabbled system, especially for non-cylindrical proteins.
+You can force the old behavior by specifying equal X and Y dimensions.

 ## Troubleshooting ##